Things to Do in New York in December

 'Tis the season to pack a parka and head to the city so nice they named it twice.
 New York, New York, is full of life 365 days a year, but something special happens to the five boroughs once winter hits.
 December in NYC is something everyone should experience at least once.
 Whether you’re looking for fruitcake or a pile of rugelach, you’ll find it somewhere in the Big Apple.

-Here’s a look at everything there is to do in NYC in December.
+Here’s a look at things to do in New York in December.
 All that’s left is to create a once-in-a-lifetime itinerary and then protect your plans with travel insurance for New York so your holiday season is merry and bright no matter what.

 New York City's December Charm and Weather